CharlesCreativeContent/toolhouse-examples/README.md

 ```bash
 python app.py
 ```
-The server will be running, and you can view the API documentation at http://127.0.0.1:8000/docs.
+The server will be running, and you can view the demo application at http://127.0.0.1:8000 and the API documentation at http://127.0.0.1:8000/docs

-You can also open the demo.html file in your browser to see an example Veterinary Clinic application using the /pets endpoint.

 ### Step 5: Test the API
 The FastAPI application includes a Swagger UI that allows you to test the various endpoints.
 The available endpoints are: